arunoda/qbox/readme.md

 Usage
 -----

-### Complete After Something happens
+### Complete After Something Happens

-I need to do some tasks after I connect've connect with the database
+I need to do some tasks after I connect with the database

 	var $ = qbox.create();